 Shares may be available in different classes, usually Class A and Class B shares, which normally affect the exercise of voting rights at the shareholders' meetings of the company.
+Only a small number of the Norwegian companies listed on a stock exchange issue more than one class of shares.
 Class A shares will normally carry one vote, whilst Class B shares will normally carry limited or no voting rights.
 The difference in voting rights may reflect, for example, a desire to protect the original founders and the influence of the existing owners over the company by reinforcing their voting rights upon the dispersion of ownership.